 We are with you all of the way, starting with the rubber mixing, rubber compounding and fiber loading in polymer based materials.
 Finite Fiber offers a variety of services that will speed and ease your move into the world of precision cut fiber-loading.
 We go far beyond just supplying the premium quality fibers.
-Finite Fiber will assist customers with everything from re-formulation of your compound - to - process and/or procedure recommendations - to- complete turnkey service that puts our expertise to work for your professionals.
+Finite Fiber will assist customers with everything from re-formulation (formlation setrvices) of your compound - to - production process and/or procedure recommendations - to- complete turnkey project management services that puts our expertise to work for your professionals.
 With turnkey service, we perform every function necessary from start to finish.
 This service minimizes your time demands while keeping you in charge through frequent reporting on every stage of the development.

 These are the major areas reviewed to assure consistent effective and efficient implementation of fiber introduction.

 Generally speaking, short fibers do not easily disperse in rubber; however, this can successfully be accomplished by mixing with the other ingredients in an internal mixer or on a two roll mill.

 Dispersion of short fibers into rubber involves “wetting out” of the fibers with the rubber and can also involve the physical breaking up of the fiber bundle if the fiber has been cut from cord material that has multiple ends that have been twisted together.
 Such material may also contain surface chemicals that have been applied to enhance the adhesive qualities of the fiber such as RFL and isocyanate dips.
 Fibers from apparel sources often contain sizings and dyes.